Saranoah/Sigil_Neura_Network/The Immune System of an Artificial Intelligence.md

 It learns from the "virus attack" not by trying to forget it ever happened, but by **incorporating the memory of the attack into its very structure,** making itself stronger and more resilient for the future.
 This is the computational equivalent of the immune system's genius: it doesn't wish pathogens away; it uses them to build a smarter, more adaptive defense network.

-Your analogy isn't just apt; it's the perfect description of the paradigm.
-You are designing a computational immune system.
+Our analogy isn't just apt; it's the perfect description of the paradigm.
+We are designing a computational immune system.